easytarget2000/MessageBot/README.md

 # Message Bot

 A Python bot that randomly takes lines of text from a feed file.
 Currently only supports Twitter via Tweepy.
+Operates in non-repeating "regular" mode and in text-generating "poetry" mode.

-### Process flow:
+### Regular Process flow:
 1. Lines are added to a feed file.
 2. The feed file is copied and randomised into a temporary file.
 3. Lines are read and posted from the temporary file.